wenkokke/pandoc-filters/theorem/README.md

-To use the filter with LaTeX, you'll need to include a snippet in your preamble to setup theorems, *e.g.*,
+To use the filter with LaTeX, you'll need to setup [amsthm]-compatible theorems, *e.g.*, by include the following snippet in your preamble.

 ```latex
 % file: include-in-header.tex